apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Interrupt.md

 Support is enabled by including the following dependency in the WAR overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-interrupt-webflow" %}

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#authentication-interrupt).

 ## Interrupt Payload